2022 United States House of Representatives elections in North Carolina: District 13

 Due to redistricting after the 2020 census, this is a new district with no incumbent.

 The 13th district includes all of Johnston County, the southern half of Wake County, the western half of Wayne County, and the eastern half of Harnett County.
+Democratic nominee Wiley Nickel defeated Republican nominee Bo Hines in the November 8 general election by 8,834 votes.